OfficeDev/Office-365-SDK-for-Android/README.md

 5- Update the sample to use ADAL by adding a reference to ADAL project from Properties | Android | Library.

 >Note: You might have compiling errors due to the android support library's version shipped with ADAL.
 Please make sure you're using the same version in both projects.

+## Features ##
+For the entire list of methods available in the SDK, please refer to the java docs under each SDK in the SDK folder.

+## Tests ##

+Apart from the sample apps, we also have end to end tests that demonstrate the use of the SDK.
+Please look at the tests folder under the root of the SDK.

+##Contributing##

+You will need to sign a [Contributor License Agreement](https://cla.msopentech.com/) before submitting your pull request.
+To complete the Contributor License Agreement (CLA), you will need to submit a request via the form and then electronically sign the Contributor License Agreement when you receive the email containing the link to the document.
+This needs to only be done once for any Microsoft Open Technologies OSS project.

+## License ##
+Copyright (c) Microsoft Open Technologies, Inc. All rights reserved.
+Licensed under the Apache License, Version 2.0 (the "License");